tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
     struct {
         ClientHello client_hello;
-        opaque padding[N];
+        uint8 zeros[length_of_padding];
     } EncodedClientHelloInner;
 ~~~

 The `client_hello` field is computed by first making a copy of ClientHelloInner and setting the `legacy_session_id` field to the empty string.
 Note this field uses the ClientHello structure, defined in {{Section 4.1.2 of RFC8446}} which does not include the Handshake structure's four byte header.
-The `padding` field MUST be all zeroes.
+The `zeros` field MUST be all zeroes.

 The client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
 To do so, the client removes and replaces extensions from